 Insulating Your Metal & Steel Buildings

-Similar to conventional construction, steel and metal buildings can be insulated to help maintain temperatures inside the building.
-The designers and engineers at Worldwide Steel Buildings can help you plan for insulation into your new steel home, workshop or garage, agricultural building, or any other steel building kit.
-Our team will help you plan where to add insulation, and how much to add in order to best meet your needs, desired application, and geographic location.
+The designers and engineers at Worldwide Steel Buildings can help you plan for proper insulation of your new steel home, workshop or garage, agricultural building, or any other steel building kit.
+Our team will help you plan where to add insulation within the wall panels, how to use insulation to increase durability, and how much to add in order to best meet your needs, desired application, and geographic location.

-Types of insulation for your metal building kit:
+Types of insulation for your metal building kit include:

-- Rolled: sometimes called batting, rolled fiberglass insulation is one of the most common types of insulation.
-Available in different R-values, rolled insulation can easily be obtained at local hardware stores, is usually the cheapest option per square foot, and can often be done without professional assistance.
+- Rolled Batt Insulation: Sometimes called blanket insulation, batting or batt insulation, rolled fiberglass insulation is one of the most common types of insulation.
+Available in different R-values, which indicate thickness and heat transfer, rolled insulation is a good option for those who need to insulate quickly and cost-effectively.
+Batt can easily be obtained at local hardware stores, is usually the cheapest option per square foot, and can often be installed without professional assistance.

-- Rigid Foam: sold in 4’x8’ sheets, rigid foam insulation panels are a great option to quickly install insulation during construction.
-These closed-cell insulation sheets can easily be cut to fit along your exterior walls, but you’ll want to ensure proper vapor barrier is used to help prevent condensation and deterioration, as rigid foam insulation panels are not a good moisture barrier.
-Insulated panels can be expensive, and don’t provide as much R-value as rolled or spay insulation, but are a great option to quickly insulate a metal building that doesn’t require large amounts of insulation.
-Insulated panels also work great when installed under a metal roof, as they can help reduce radiant heat caused by a metal roof in the summer.
+- Rigid Foam Insulation: Sold in 4’x8’ sheets, rigid foam or rigid board insulation panels are a great option to quickly install an insulation package during construction.
+These closed-cell fiberglass insulation sheets provide higher R-values and can easily be cut to fit along your exterior walls, but you’ll want to ensure a proper vapor barrier is used to help prevent condensation, mildew and deterioration, as rigid board insulation panels are not a good moisture barrier.
+This type of insulation can be expensive, and doesn’t provide as much R-value as rolled or spray foam insulation.
+However, it is a great way to quickly insulate a metal building that doesn’t require large amounts of insulation or into a building that may be retrofit with additional insulation at a later date.
+Insulated panels also work well when installed under a metal roof, as they can help reduce radiant heat caused by a metal roof in the summer.

-To learn more about insulation options and how to incorporate it into your new metal building kit, contact one of our Steel Building Specialists.
+To learn more about building insulation options and how to incorporate the correct type(s) into your new metal building kit, contact one of our Steel Building Specialists.
 They’ll be able to help you determine where to insulate, how much to insulate, and more.